mdugot/FGSM/README.md

 SUMMARY :

-This program has been developed on OS X El Capitan Version 10.11.5.
+This program has been developed as part of an internship programm screening task.
 The source program is written in C++11.
+The FGSM (Fast Gradient Sign Method) is used to attack an images classifier adding small noise to the input images.

 HOW TO BUILD :